lucasmazza/spriteful/README.md

 # Spriteful

-Spriteful is a sprite generator tool built on top of [Compass](https://github.com/chriseppstein/compass).
+Spriteful is a sprite generator tool.

-## Why

-Compass has great features for dealing with sprites, but is not my favorite tool for every kind of project.
-So, I want to use Compass internals without having the whole Compass as a dependency.

 ## Usage